giftibe/Hotel-Management-API/README.md

 ## Features
-List the ready features here:
+List the ready features here
 - Creation of room types
 - Creation of rooms
 - Allocation of room type to each room, etc